-Here I have explored ways to reduce indoor air pollution in rural kitchens of India with firewood as primary cooking fuel using building physics and airflow modelling.
-The primary outcome of this research was a kitchen design that can support a high rate of air exchanges through natural ventilation which is both affordable and effective in reducing exposure to particulate matters and smoke due to firewood burning.
+Here I have explored ways to reduce indoor air pollution in rural kitchens of India with firewood as the primary cooking fuel using building physics and airflow modelling.
+The primary outcome of this research was a kitchen design that can support a high rate of air exchanges through natural ventilation, which is affordable and effective in reducing exposure to particulate matter and smoke due to firewood burning.
 Methodologically it involved rigorous field experimentation, computational fluid dynamic modelling and intervention point identification.
-This master degree was supported financially through GATE scholarship by the Ministry of Human Resource Development, Government of India.
+This master's degree was supported financially through the GATE scholarship by the Ministry of Human Resource Development, Government of India.

 Bachelor of Technology in Electrical and Electronics Engineering | School of Engineering and Technology, SU

 Dissertation title: Fault detection through vibration sensing using low-cost Arduino sensor

-Here I used designed a low-cost vibration sensor using Arduino and a mini gyroscope for fault detection through motor vibration.
-Methodologically it involved designing the sensor and its testing on household appliances with large motors like desert coolers, ceiling fans and agricultural pumps.
+Here I designed a low-cost vibration sensor using Arduino and a mini gyroscope for fault detection through motor vibration.
+Methodologically it involved designing the sensor and its testing on household appliances with large motors like desert coolers, ceiling fans, and agricultural pumps.
 Fast-Fourier transform was used for data analysis and peak detection of the vibration signals.